 You have responsibilities, personal goals, relationships, and so on.

-You know too much stress is not good for you but you can’t help it.
+You want to de-stress and you know too much stress is not good for you, but you can’t help it.
 There’s never enough time and stress never goes away.

 So you accept the stress as it is.
 You stay stressed thinking that’s your fate.

 No matter how busy you are, there are people who need to handle even bigger responsibilities, goals, busier schedule and more relationships.
 Most of them burn out.
 But some refuse to stay stressed.

 The difference between the stressed and the calm is not the amount of load in life, it’s how they handle the load.